rleee/DaggerExample/README.md

 We will use two kind of injection here:
 1. Property injection <br>
    - we will inject ViewModel **factory** to a property
-   - use `@Binds` instead `@Provides` to provide factory, Binds will directly create the object while with Provides we have to manually configure the object
+   - use `@Binds` instead `@Provides` to provide factory: [stackoverflow explanation](https://stackoverflow.com/a/52618571/12751279)
+     - Binds will create object that need implementation of other class (like SecondViewModelProvider extends ViewModelProvider.Factory)
+     - Binds will also need @Inject annotation at provider class (SecondViewModelProvider)

 > factory `<--` [Fragment](#fragment) `<--` [SecondFactoryComponent](#component) `<--` [SecondFactoryModule](#module) `<--` [SecondViewModelProvider](#provider-factory)